Background Essay on Why They Fought

-For most of the 150 years since the Civil War was fought, what was considered important about ordinary soldiers was that they fought, not what they fought for.
+For most of the 160 years since the Civil War was fought, what was considered important about ordinary soldiers was that they fought, not what they fought for.
 In order to promote sectional harmony and reconciliation between North and South after the war, political and social leaders emphasized the valor of soldiers on both sides of the conflict.
 They chose to remember shared experiences and values like service, military strength, and sacrifice, rather than focusing on the very different political, social, and moral causes for which Civil War soldiers fought.
-We think, however, that it is critically important to understand why these men joined their respective armies and engaged in such a long, bloody, and costly conflict.
+We think, however, that it is critically important to understand why men (and occasionally women) joined their respective armies and engaged in such a long, bloody, and costly conflict.
 It is clear from soldiers' letters and actions that competing ideas of race, class, and citizenship were central to the conflict.

 In an 1864 letter to Abraham Lincoln, James Shorter, writing on behalf of his fellow soldiers in the 55th Massachusetts regiment, summarized the motivations of many black soldiers: "We came to fight For Liberty justice & Equality" [sic].
 Although initially denied the opportunity to serve in the Union army, African Americans continually put pressure on government and military leaders to enlist black soldiers.
 After they were finally allowed to join, more than 200,000 black men signed up.
 Hundreds, perhaps thousands, refused to accept lower wages than white soldiers were paid.
 In their letters and acts of protest, black soldiers repeatedly claimed that they were entitled to equal and fair treatment to white soldiers.
 Further, they affirmed their right to enjoy the full privileges of citizenship because of their shared participation in the military struggle.
 Black soldiers often pointed out that they did not passively wait for freedom to be granted but, as soldiers, helped to win the war that ended slavery.